spontit/github-webhook-string/README.md

-# GitHub Webhook Body
+# GitHub Webhook Body and How to Set Up GitHub Push Notifications

-You can integrate the <a href="https://api.spontit.com">Spontit API</a> with GitHub webhooks.
+You can integrate the <a href="https://api.spontit.com">Spontit API</a> with GitHub webhooks to send push notifications when an update to the repository is made.

 For a video on how to do so, see <a href="https://youtu.be/nNa07pnQndM">here</a>.

-To set up GitHub push notifications, see the steps below.
+For instructions on how to do so, see the steps below.

 We use the function in `get_github_webhook_body.py` on our server to generate the body of the notification.